samzshi0529/HanziNLP/README.md

 ## 1. Quick Start

 Welcome to **HanziNLP** 🌟 - an ready-to-use toolkit for Natural Language Processing (NLP) on Chinese text, while also accommodating English.
-It is designed to be user-friendly and simplified tool even for freshmen in python.
+It is designed to be user-friendly and simplified tool even for freshmen in python like simple way for Chinese word tokenization and visualization via built-in Chinese fonts(Simplified Chinese).

 Moreover, HanziNLP features an interactive dashboard for dynamic insights into NLP functionalities, providing a dynamic overview and insights into various NLP functionalities.